KDE/kunifiedpush/README.md

 ### Configuration

-There is no configuration KCM for the push provider yet, this can only be done via the `~/.config/KDE/kunifiedpush-distributor.conf` configuration file.
+There is a configuration KCM, alternatively this can be configured via the `~/.config/KDE/kunifiedpush-distributor.conf` configuration file.

 ```
 [PushProvider]
-Type=[Gotify|NextPush]
+Type=[Gotify|NextPush|Ntfy]
 ```

 ### Supported push providers